RhineGST/FICTION-ZJU-Groupsite-Source/content/publication/TAN-ASPLOS2024b/index.md

 publication: In *ASPLOS 2024*
 publication_short: In *ASPLOS 2024*

-abstract: Different from classical computing, quantum program verification (QPV) is a much more challenging task due to the non-duplicability of quantum states and the quantum collapse after measurement.
-Prior approaches either rely on algebraic reasoning that shows poor scalability or requires exhaustive assertions with huge complexity.
-In this paper, we propose MorphQPV, a novel methodology to facilitate confident assertion-based verification.
-Our key insight is to leverage the isomorphism in quantum programs, which suggests an inherent matching between the program input and its runtime states.
-We first define an assertion statement that consists of assume-guarantee primitives and tracepoint pragma to label the target quantum state.
-Then, we can characterize the ground-truth relation between states using isomorphism-based approximation, which can effectively get the program states under various inputs while avoiding repeated executions.
+abstract: Unlike classical computing, quantum program verification (QPV) is much more challenging due to the non-duplicability of quantum states that collapse after measurement.
+Prior approaches rely on deductive verification that shows poor scalability.
+Or they require exhaustive assertions that cannot ensure the program is correct for all inputs.
+In this paper, we propose MorphQPV, a confident assertion-based verification methodology.
+Our key insight is to leverage the isomorphism in quantum programs, which implies a structure-preserve relation between the program runtime states.
+In the assertion statement, we define a tracepoint pragma to label the verified quantum state and an assume-guarantee primitive to specify the expected relation between states.
+Then, we characterize the ground-truth relation between states using an isomorphism-based approximation, which can effectively obtain the program states under various inputs while avoiding repeated executions.
 Finally, the verification is formulated as a constraint optimization problem with a confidence estimation model to enable rigorous analysis.
-Experiments suggest that MorphQPV reduces the number of program executions by $107.9\times$ times when verifying the 27-qubit quantum lock algorithm and improves the probability of success by $3.3\times$-$9.9\times$ when debugging 5 benchmarks.
+Experiments suggest that MorphQPV reduces the number of program executions by $107.9\times$ when verifying the 27-qubit quantum lock algorithm and improves the probability of success by $3.3\times$-$9.9\times$ when debugging five benchmarks.

 tags:
   - quantum systems